 Tickets to the AAA Texas 500 Sprint Cup Race start as low as $30 for adults or $10 for children.

+The best way to experience the World's Largest HD Screen and the race!
 Two AAA Texas 500 frontstretch tickets, a race scanner and two headsets.
 Click here to buy the scanner package.

 Four AAA Texas 500 frontstretch tickets, four hot dogs and four Coca-Cola products.